Freshman Mentor Program

 - Submit the online Mentor Report once per month.

-- Attend the required monthly class meetings with the Office of Undergraduate Education.
+- Attend required monthly small group meetings with the Office of Undergraduate Education and mentor leaders.

 - Attend two mandatory events (Kickoff Meet & Greet and the End of Semester Wrap-up event) with assigned freshman/freshmen.